 All children are unique and special and have different learning needs.
 We strive to ensure that the needs of all children are met appropriately.
-Sometimes it becomes apparent that a child has specific needs, either because he or she has a learning difficulty or because he or she is gifted or talented in certain curriculum areas.
-In such cases we work closely with parents to identify the best sources of guidance and support.
+Sometimes it becomes apparent that a child has specific needs, either because he or she has a learning difficulty and in such cases we work closely with parents to identify the best sources of guidance and support.